 Yes, when it supports clarity, context, and responsiveness while preserving human judgment and empathy.

-How can I improve my communication skills long term?
+How can I improve my communication skills in the long term?

 Focus on self-awareness, active listening, emotional intelligence, and adapting your approach to different people and situations.